1st call for proposals NFFA-Europe: DEADLINE EXTENDED

 Both academic and industrial users can apply.
 A sizable fraction of access (up to 20%) can be granted to non-European researchers.
 All proposals undergo a high-level independent scientific assessment and are ranked for priority of access.

 Users can submit their proposal any time starting from June 28th, 2021.
 Proposals will be collected and evaluated every three months.
-The first set of proposals will enter the evaluation pipeline on September 1st, 2021 evening.
+The first set of proposals will enter the evaluation pipeline on September 8th, 2021 at 17:00 (CEST).

 Access must be transnational, and the proposal must include techniques from at least two different installations.
 Proposals must be submitted through the website www.nffa.eu, browsing the catalogue and selecting the needed techniques.